swkWien/sessions/2022/gdcr/sessions_draft.md

 Diese Session passt so.

-## n.
+## i.
 Session: Untangling the Knot

 Based on what we have seen in the previous session, we know we have work to do before we can add new features.